guillaume-haerinck/imac-tower-defense/README.md

 ### Build & Launch

 The `CMakeLists.txt` file ensure that the project will work on Linux and Windows plateforms.

 Before launching the compiled binaries, **make sure that the working directory is set to this folder**, or the shaders files and images will not be found by the program.
 If you are unsure about how to do it, just copy the builded files to this folder before launching them. (by default, they will be in the `bin/Debug` folder).

-You can build and launch the projects in many different ways, we covered a few of them :
+You can build and launch the project in many different ways, we covered a few of them :

 #### With Bash (Linux only)